bahorn/skp/README.md

   kernels.

-The runtime hook has some advantages in terms of it allowing the use of payloads of arbitary sizes, while the direct patch only allows ~1MB, depending on the kernel image (see `find_space()` in `src/patch-bzimage/generate_lds.py` where it is at the time of writing set to 65kb) and also working on older kernel versions as `ExitBootServices()` is called much earlier in the boot process.
+The runtime hook has some advantages in terms of it allowing the use of payloads of larger sizes, while the direct patch only allows ~1MB, depending on the kernel image (see `find_space()` in `src/patch-bzimage/generate_lds.py` where it is at the time of writing set to 65kb) and also working on older kernel versions as `ExitBootServices()` is called much earlier in the boot process.
-The primary disadvantage is that you have to do a runtime hook, and the path is separate from what the BIOS hook does.
+The primary disadvantage is that you have to do a runtime hook, and the path is separate from what the BIOS hook does, which is more unstable as it runs in a weirder context (half interrupt/half normal).

-The runtime hook is probably what you should use in most cases however.
+The direct patch is probably what you should use in most cases however, but you can disable it by running skp with `EXTRA_PATCH=--no-uefi-direct`.
-You can force it to be always used by unseting `DIRECT_PATCHING` in the envvar.

 This hook then runs the kSHELF loader and gets the module going.